franko/gsl-shell/doc/user-manual/gdt.rst

    14    1.8  72.19
    15   1.83  74.46

-As you can see the table above have two columns names "height" and "weight".
+As you can see the table above have two columns named "height" and "weight".
 We may want to make a scatterplot of the data to see how the weight varies with the height.
 In order to make such plot we can just use the function :func:`gdt.plot` ::

    gdt.plot(ms, "weight ~ height")

-The formula provided as a second argument tell to the function that variable "weight" should be plotted versus the variable "height".
+The formula provided as a second argument tells to the function that the variable "weight" should be plotted versus the variable "height".

 The function :func:`gdt.plot` can create even more complex plots when dealing with tables with enumeration variables.
 Let us cover a more complex example with another set of data::